 However, workers inevitably run out of tasks that were related to tasks they were just working on and the last-in-first-out policy eventually exhausts itself.
 In these cases workers often pull tasks from the common task pool.
-The tasks in this pool are ordered in a first-come-first-served basis and so workers do behave in a fair scheduling manner at a coarse level if not a fine grained one.
+The tasks in this pool are ordered in a first-come-first-served basis and so workers do behave in a scheduling manner that’s fair to multiple submissions at a coarse level, if not a fine-grained one.

 Where these decisions are made¶

 The objectives above are mostly followed by small decisions made by the client, scheduler, and workers at various points in the computation.

 As we submit a graph from the client to the scheduler we assign a numeric priority to each task of that graph.
 This priority focuses on computing deeply before broadly, preferring critical paths, preferring nodes with many dependencies, etc..
 This is the same logic used by the single-machine scheduler and lives in dask/order.py.